 Luke Skywalker: “Amazing.
 Every word of what you just said was wrong.
 The Rebellion is reborn today.
 The war is just beginning.
 And I will not be the last Jedi.”

 Luke is trying to inspire us.
 He’s trying to light the hope that has gone out in the galaxy.
 But what exactly are we hopeful about?
 Another war?
 Another tired struggle between supposed fascists and a ragtag bunch of freedom-loving fighters?
-It’s just very hard to swallow when the same conflict happens again and again and again.
-All the working class people know is that they’re screwed either way.
+It’s just very hard to swallow when the same conflict keeps happening again and again and again.
+Why aren’t we learning from our mistakes?
+Why do we keep dooming ourselves to the same Sisyphean struggle?
+All that the working class people know is that they’re screwed either way.

 Luke isn’t even much of a hero.
 He goes and hides on some planet because his stupid school for stupid space wizards failed.
 Meanwhile, children are literally being enslaved and he doesn’t go down fighting for them.
 Robots are enslaved and he doesn’t care.
-He’d rather just mope until the day he dies.
+He’d rather just mope about his personal failures until the day he dies.

 Unfortunately, Star Wars has to be Star Wars, so the majority of the story has to revolve around the current weirdo magic user rising up to fight against the current evil wizard.
 Good vs. evil, man.